-You probably know by now that any shoe you wear should have some quality insoles for arch support and foot health.
+You probably know by now that any shoe you wear should have some quality insoles for foot health.
 However, this is especially true of hiking boots.
 Hiking is a unique activity that not only involves repetitive impact to the foot (and therefore shin, knee, and up the kinetic chain) but it also requires the foot to bear weight on uneven, and inconsistent terrain.
 While this is wonderful for strengthening the muscles of the body and fostering great balance, it can be hard on the structures of the foot if it is not properly supported.

 Hiking Boot Insoles

 Most hiking boots and shoes aren’t cheap and so you may have assumed that the factory insoles that they came with are high quality.
 Unfortunately this isn’t always the case.
 If you own a pair of hiking boots, go ahead and take a look at the insoles.
 You can do this by pulling gently at the insole to see if it will come out.
 Most factory insoles are just tacked down with a small amount of glue and can be easily removed.
 If your factory insole is thin, flimsy and doesn’t have structure, that is not going to give you the support you need.
 Moreover, people tend to keep hiking boots for a long time.
 Any insole, even a high quality insole, will compress from the heat and pressure of wear over time.
 The insole then needs to be replaced.